AsifArko/iland/markdown/CODE_QUALITY_SUMMARY.md

 ## Overview

-This document summarizes the comprehensive improvements made to the Fermi project's code quality and documentation as part of Block 6 implementation.
+This document summarizes the comprehensive improvements made to the iland project's code quality and documentation as part of Block 6 implementation.

 ## ✅ Completed Tasks